These scones are soft, creamy and not overly sweet. Orange zest gives the dates a little freshness, but it is not essential.

 Pinch of salt

 1 Tbsp sugar

 1 large free-range egg, lightly beaten

 250g (8½ oz) pot of sour cream

 1 cup chopped pitted dates

 Sift flour, baking powder and salt together into a large bowl.
-Stir though sugar if using.
-Add egg, butter and sour cream and mix everything together (or do this in a food processor) and finally add chopped dates and orange zest if using.
+Stir though sugar.
+Add egg, butter and sour cream and mix everything together.
+(I find it easier to do this in a food processor, then to transfer to a bowl).
+Mix in chopped dates and orange zest if using.

-2 Break off large lumps of mixture, gently pat into shape and place on a baking sheet lined with baking (parchment) paper.
+2 Cut off lumps of the dough, gently pat into shape without too much fiddling and place on a cold baking tray (sheet) lined with baking (parchment) paper.

 3 Bake for about 12 minutes, until golden.
 Transfer to a rack to cool.
 Best served 1-2 hours after baking with lashings of butter.